Sinai (surname)

 Sinai is a surname.
-It is a Portuguese-style spelling of the Konkani surname Shenoy or Shannai.
+It is a Portuguese-style spelling of the Konkani surname Shenoy or Shenai.
 This spelling originated from Goa on the West Coast of India.
 It is also an Arabic and Hebrew surname and masculine given name derived from Mount Sinai.
 In the United States, the 2010 Census found 367 people with the surname Sinai, making it the 55,841st-most-common name in the country.
 This represented an increase from 277 people (66,676th-most common) in the 2000 Census.
 In both censuses, about eight-tenths of the bearers of this surname identified as white, one-tenth as Hispanic, and three percent as Asian.
 The Sinai families in India belong to the Brahmin caste.

 People

 Notable people with this surname include: